An investment in the Fund involves certain risks, including, among others, the following:

 Obligations of U.S. Government agencies and authorities (such as Fannie Mae and Freddie Mac) are supported by varying degrees of credit but generally are not backed by the full faith and credit of the U.S. Government.
 No assurance can be given that the U.S. Government will provide financial support to its agencies and authorities if it is not obligated by law to do so.
 In addition, the value of U.S. Government securities may be affected by changes in the credit rating of the U.S. Government.

 Derivatives are instruments, such as futures and forward contracts, whose value is derived from that of other assets, rates or indices.
-The use of derivatives for non-hedging purposes may be considered to carry more risk than other types of investments.
-Derivative instruments are subject to a number of risks including counterparty, liquidity, interest rate, market, credit and management risks, and the risk of improper valuation.
+The use of derivatives may carry more risk than other types of investments.
+Derivatives are subject to a number of risks including counterparty, liquidity, interest rate, market, credit and management risks, and the risk of improper valuation.
 Changes in the value of a derivative may not correlate perfectly with the underlying asset, rate or index, and in some cases the Fund could lose more than the principal amount invested.
+The use of some derivatives requires the Fund to segregate liquid assets to cover the Fund›s obligations under the derivative agreements or as required by regulations.

 Failure to Meet Investment Objective